Lars Castellucci

 Lars Castellucci (born 24 February 1974) is a German politician of the Social Democratic Party of Germany (SPD) who has been serving as a member of the German Bundestag since 2013.

+In addition to his parliamentary work, Castellucci has been serving as the Federal Government Commissioner for Human Rights Policy and Humanitarian Assistance in the government of Chancellor Friedrich Merz since 2025.

 Early life and career

 Castellucci studied political sciences, medieval and modern history and public law at the Universities of Heidelberg, Mannheim and at the San Francisco State University (SFSU) of California from 1995 to 2000, graduating with Magister Artium.
 He obtained doctorate (Dr. phil.) at the Technische Universität Darmstadt in 2008.
 His dissertation explored possible courses of action for the labor market policy facing social outlawing in Germany.

 Castellucci worked as project leader for community and regional development and public participation at IFOK GmbH from 2001 to 2013.
 He is Professor of sustainable management, with a focus on integration and diversity management, at the University of Applied Management Studies (HdWM) in Mannheim since April 2013.

 Political career

 Castellucci joined the Social Democratic Party of Germany (SPD) in 1991.
 From 1995 to 2001 he was chairman of the Wiesloch local branch of the SPD and was elected member of the municipal council in Wiesloch in 1999.
 In 2001 he became chairman of the SPD group on Wiesloch municipal council.

 Castellucci also filled the position of chairman of the Rhein-Neckar county branch of the SPD from 2001 to 2009.
 He was elected deputy chairman of the Baden-Württemberg branch of the SPD in 2005.